-Due Date and Payment Instructions: Rent payments are due the first day of the month and should be made via check or money order payable to “CA House” or “Cal Aggie Christian Association.”
+Due Date and Payment Instructions: Rent payments are due the first business day of the month and can be made via check, cash or money order payable to “CA House” or “Cal Aggie Christian Association.”
 Residents may give their checks to the Office Administrator during office hours or place it in the mail slot on the Office Administrator’s wall.
 Please turn in cash in person.

 We recommend that all residents sign-up for automatic bill pay through their bank.
 It is quite easy and only the following information is required:

 Memo: [Your Name]

 After scheduling a payment date, your bank will then simply pay us directly by US mail.